 The prizes were of course nothing spectacular, unless you saved your tickets up for ages and ages, which I never did because I am impatient.
 But the particular prize that I was after was the guy who worked behind the counter.

 I thought he was just ridiculously dreamy and I had been keeping my eye on that prize for months.
-He looked like James Van der Beek (he didn’t the last time I saw him, puberty hit him hard), and he was my dream.
+He looked like James Van der Beek, and he was my dream.
 Whenever I was at the bowling alley I would frantically play games so that I would win tickets so I could go to the prize counter and have an excuse to talk to him.
 I would order coke upon coke and a ridiculous amount of poutines so that I could walk by his counter to the food area and maybe he would notice me.
+My go-to plan of attack with boys I liked at that age was to stalk nonchalantly (although looking back t it was probably pretty obvious) from afar.

 It did not work.
 I don’t think he ever said anything to me besides “Hey.
 What do you want?” as he gestured to all the prize bins.